jkoubs/Docker-Tutorial/README.md

 But it is good practice to end the Dockerfile with teh user root and then just use the **docker run --user** command to select which user you want when you start the container.

-## Setting up sudo to create files as root (if other user are added)
+## Setting up sudo to create files as root

-This is not really necessary since you can use **docker exec** to create a new terminal in the container with **root** access.
-But it make things easier.
+Particularly useful when other user is added, but you can use **docker exec** to create a new terminal in the container with **root** access.
+But the following will make things easier.

 **STEP 1:** Add to Dockerfile: